Masters in Mathematics in India: Colleges, Fees, Syllabus, and Career Opportunities - FindMyCollege

 Delhi University B.Sc.
 (Hons) Mathematics / Mathematics as a core subject Around 50%–60% CUET PG / Merit

-Banaras Hindu University (BHU) B.Sc. with Mathematics Around 50%–55% CUET PG / University Entrance
+Banaras Hindu University (BHU) B.Sc.
+With Mathematics Around 50%–55% CUET PG / University Entrance

 University of Hyderabad B.Sc.
 Mathematics/Statistics Around 50% CUET PG